 Health Care

-Healthcare Workforce Issues and Respective Impacts on Healthcare Industry in the Modern Century
+Healthcare Workforce Issues And Respective Impacts On Healthcare Industry In The Modern Century

 Introduction

 Moreover, the issues and challenges faced by the healthcare workforce breed long-lasting impacts and consequences in the end.
 The current problems in the healthcare industry and anticipated stress among the healthcare workforce are of great concern.
 Unlike other industries, healthcare professionals, i.e., nurses, doctors, paramedics, administrators, technicians, helpers, and all unitary members, face multidimensional crises, including emotional and psychological challenges at their peak.
-In addition, the trauma and suicide risks are also entitled to the healthcare workforce along with other problems.
+In addition, the trauma and suicide risks are also entitled to the healthcare workforce, along with other problems.
 Their overall engagements in their respective professional life seem to get the hardest hit in the usual manner.
-So it is very important and need of the hour to discuss and address the problems of the healthcare workforce and put forward some viable solutions in the long run.
+So, it is very important and need of the hour to discuss and address the problems of the healthcare workforce and put forward some viable solutions in the long run.

 Furthermore, Ginter et al. (2018) concluded that healthcare systems are evolving day by day worldwide, and managers and leaders take a pivotal position in this regard.
 Integrated management to respond to technological, social, political, and economic changes is mandatory in present times.
-The prioritized health service management can address and cope with modern challenges globally and enhance the efficiency of the healthcare workforce.
+Prioritized health service management can address and cope with modern challenges globally and enhance the efficiency of the healthcare workforce.

 Analysis

 Meanwhile, huge barriers exist in solving the problems on social, psychological, political, and economic fronts.
 The major barrier in this regard is the lack of advancement opportunities in the present or previous work position.
-Proper training, future career counseling, and further promotional criteria need to be addressed on priority.
-Insufficient development programs and lacking advanced pieces of training result in a dejected and demoralized situation for the healthcare workforce.
+Proper training, future career counselling, and further promotional criteria need to be addressed on priority.
+Insufficient development programs and a lack of advanced training result in a dejected and demoralized situation for the healthcare workforce.
 In addition, a heavy workload on the shoulders of healthcare professionals breeds unnecessary stress for them and also hits healthcare organizations.
-While such downsized healthcare organizations put an extra effort on the part of staffing, and overall demolished efficiency can be a strong impact.
+While such downsized healthcare organizations put extra effort into staffing, overall demolished efficiency can have a strong impact.

 Recommendations & Conclusion

-Last but not least, healthcare professionals face an accumulated set of challenges in their personal as well as professional lives in the modern century.
+Last but not least, healthcare professionals face an accumulated set of challenges in their personal and professional lives in the modern century.
 Immense mental pressure, psychosocial stress, low salaries, inadequate facilities, non-recognition in society, and political interference are core issues in this regard.
 In addition, lack of professional training, ambiguity regarding future careers, and inefficient skill development lead to an alarming situation for healthcare professionals.
 It is an open secret that the exploitation of the healthcare workforce is a historical fact during various regimes and periods.
 In this concern, sufficient legislation and policymaking are mandatory on the part of political leadership to curtain the issues.
-The respective authorities should take serious steps to annul the economic, political, social as well as mental, and psychological problems of the healthcare workforce.
+The respective authorities should take serious steps to annul the healthcare workforce’s economic, political, social, mental, and psychological problems.
 In this context, the need of the hour is to utilize all available resources by the governmental authorities and civil society to deplete the problems and issues of the healthcare workforce so that they can lead a prosperous and tension-free life.

 References